icopress/List-Bitcoin-Mixers/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

  If you come across something you don't understand, use Google.
 But no matter what information you see online, be skeptical!
-If you notice any inconsistency or want any edits to be added to this tutorial, please report it in the [discussion thread](https://bitcointalk.org/index.php?topic=5483310).
+If you notice any inconsistency or want any edits to be added to this tutorial, please report it in the [thread](https://bitcointalk.org/index.php?topic=5483310).